 Most learning models focus only on improving cognitive abilities, whereas affective and psychomotor abilities are later strongly demanded to be sharpened.
-(Pintrich, Marx and Boyle, 1993) explains that learning models that only focus on cognitive enhancement will reduce the potential of students to know their expectations, ideals and needs.
+Pintrich, Marx & Boyle (2014: 168) explains that learning models that only focus on cognitive enhancement will reduce the potential of students to know their expectations, ideals and needs.
 One of the learning models that gives space for the development of cognitive, affective and psychomotor abilities is the Conceptual Change Model.
 The Conceptual Change Model (CCM) was first developed at Cornell University since 1978, and has grown to this day.
 The results of the CCM development study in science learning shaped the students' knowledge based on their understanding of a phenomenon and the effect of new information received.
-Posner argues that theoretically, CCM has two identifiable components in learning activities, ie status and conceptual ecology.
-The importance of understanding of concepts is also voiced by (Yip, 2001) which states the main purpose of science learning is not on how students are able to remember or memorize factual subject matter, but be able to comprehend concepts comprehensively.
+Posner argues that theoretically, CCM has two identifiable components in learning activities, ie status and conceptual ecology (Hirschkorn, 2003: 34).
+The importance of understanding of concepts is also voiced by Yip (2001: 755) which states the main purpose of science learning is not on how students are able to remember or memorize factual subject matter, but be able to comprehend concepts comprehensively.

-(Jonassen, Strobel and Gottdenker, 2005) states conceptual change is the process of reconstructing and reorganizing one's understanding of a concept.
-(Strike and Posner, 1985) identifies seven components related to conceptual ecology: anomalies (specific rejection characters of new ideas), prototypical exemplars and images (past experiments), experiences (conceptualpast conceptual derived from past student experiences), metaphors, analogies and epistemological commitments, metaphysical beliefs and concepts (related to the development of orderliness, symmetry, or regularity of all phenomena universe and beliefs about the absolute space or time) as well as other knowledge (knowledge of other fields of study and conceptually competitive).
-(Lin, Liu and Chu, 2011) to change the concept of a person using cognitive conflict, the teacher must be able to bring up the concepts of existing students, present contradictory concepts, evaluate changes in students' concepts and motivations to further convince students of new concepts.
+Jonassen, Strobel & Gottdenker (2005: 15) states conceptual change is the process of reconstructing and reorganizing one's understanding of a concept.
+Strike & Posner (1985: 35) identifies seven components related to conceptual ecology: anomalies (specific rejection characters of new ideas), prototypical exemplars and images (past experiments), past experiences (conceptual-conceptual derived from past student experiences), analogies and metaphors, epistemological commitments, metaphysical beliefs and concepts (related to the development of orderliness, symmetry, or regularity of all phenomena universe and beliefs about the absolute space or time) as well as other knowledge (knowledge of other fields of study and conceptually competitive).
+Lin, Liu & Chu (2011: 980) to change the concept of a person using cognitive conflict, the teacher must be able to bring up the concepts of existing students, present contradictory concepts, evaluate changes in students' concepts and motivations to further convince students of new concepts.
 Ratna Wilis said that in conditions of cognitive conflict students are faced with three choices, namely 1) maintaining their original intuition 2) revising some of their intuition through the process of assimilation 3) changing their intuition views and accommodating new knowledge.
-Conceptual change occurs when students decide on the third option (Dahar, 1996).
+Conceptual change occurs when students decide on the third option (Dahar, 1996: 77).

-The application of Conceptual Change Model through cognitive conflict according to (Santyasa, 2004) has six stages: 1) the presentation of conceptual and contextual problems; 2) confrontation with misconceptions related to the problem; 3) confrontation of denial then demonstrating and making analogies; 4) confrontation of proof of scientific concepts and principles; 5) material confrontation and contextual examples; 6) confrontation questions to broaden the understanding and application of knowledge significantly.
+The application of Conceptual Change Model through cognitive conflict according to Santyasa (2004) has six stages: 1) the presentation of conceptual and contextual problems; 2) confrontation with misconceptions related to the problem; 3) confrontation of denial then demonstrating and making analogies; 4) confrontation of proof of scientific concepts and principles; 5) material confrontation and contextual examples; 6) confrontation questions to broaden the understanding and application of knowledge significantly.